grafana/writers-toolkit/docs/sources/writing-guide/tooling-and-workflows/run-a-local-webserver/index.md

   The `DIR` field is optional and defaults to the scripts internal mapping of project names to documentation source directories.
   For most projects, this is the `docs/sources` directory.

-This example builds the Grafana documentation and the Tempo documentation from the local repository, tempo-doc-work.
+This example builds the Grafana documentation and the Tempo documentation from the local repository, `tempo-doc-work`.

 ```bash
 make docs PROJECTS="grafana tempo::tempo-doc-work"